Kalininskiy St-petersburg, Russia Travel Guide

 Ensure MMR, DTaP, Polio are current.

-Recommended if spending significant time in wooded parks like Sosnovka during warmer months.
+Advised if spending significant time in wooded parks like Sosnovka during warmer months.

 Prevention Methods

 St. Petersburg experiences moderate air pollution, especially in busy central areas.
 Individuals with respiratory conditions monitor local air quality reports.
-Tap water, while generally safe after boiling, sees widespread use of bottled water by locals, a recommendation for visitors.
+Tap water, while generally safe after boiling, sees widespread use of bottled water by locals, a suggestion for visitors.

 Food hygiene standards in established restaurants remain generally good.